 Grabbing out a painkiller from your medicine box and popping it into your mouth may seem like the most convenient way to fight off the pain, but being a staunch believer of natural remedies, I would strongly recommend one to let yourself be cradled in the arms of ‘Mother Nature’ and see it do wonders!

 - Water, drink lots of it and hydrate yourself

 - Ginger juice will work like an elixir

-- Cinnamon, always the real deal
+- Cinnamon is always the real deal

 - Aroma of crushed cloves will soothe you inside out

-Headache on top of head does not seem too big a problem after all now, does it?
+A throbbing headache on top of head does not seem too big a problem after all now, does it?